yungsinatra0/FY-Stock-price-tracker-CW/README.md

 # Prerequisites

-Make sure you have Yahoo_fin and schedule installed and have the latest version of Python installed.
+Make sure you have Yahoo_fin and schedule installed and have the latest version of Python.